Brain scan illustration showing amygdala activation during emotional trading

 The word "tilt" comes from poker.
 It describes a player who has gone off-strategy after a bad beat.
 In trading, the definition is similar but the mechanism underneath is more specific.
 Tilt is a neurological event called an amygdala hijack.

-This happens in milliseconds.
+This happens fast.
 The trader does not decide to abandon their plan.
 The brain decides for them.
-The amygdala processes incoming information 80 milliseconds faster than the prefrontal cortex.
+The amygdala runs a fast threat-detection pathway that reacts before the prefrontal cortex has finished evaluating the situation.
+LeDoux's two-pathway model puts the fast route at roughly two to three times quicker than the deliberate one.
 By the time the rational mind catches up, the emotional response is already in motion.

 Traders describe tilt in retrospect with phrases like "I don't know what I was thinking" or "I knew better."
 They did know better.
 The part of the brain that holds that knowledge was temporarily disconnected from the part making decisions.